 Let’s take a grocery store that utilizes our system as a simple case study.
 For convenience let’s call it “Jay’s Grocery store”.
-You have your fresh fruits and vegetable sections, your meat and poultry sections and the various other things you would expect to find in a normal grocery store.
-If we analyze the Fruit and Vegetables section, we will find the following information:
+You have your fresh fruits and vegetable sections, your meat and poultry sections, and the various other things you would expect to find in a normal grocery store.
+If we analyze the Fruit and Vegetable section, we will find the following information:

-Dwell time.
+- Dwell time.
 This is the average time visitors spend in the section, starting from the moment they enter the section until they exit it.
-In the case of the Fruit and Vegetables section, customers spend 1 min.
+In the case of the Fruit and Vegetable section, customers spend 1 min.
 45s. interacting with the category.

-Bounce rate.
+- Bounce rate.
 This is the percentage of visitors who have spent less than a certain time (normally 10 seconds) in the section.
-The image above tells us that 6.45% of customers have had no interaction with the Fruit and Vegetables section.
+The image above tells us that 6.44% of customers have had no interaction with the Fruit and Vegetable section.